XI. One Must Fellowship Clearly on Truths Concerning the Relationship Between God and the Bible

 from “Concerning the Bible (4)” in The Word Appears in the Flesh

-from Introduction to The Words of Christ as He Walked in the Churches in The Word Appears in the Flesh
+from “Concerning the Bible (3)” in The Word Appears in the Flesh

 from “Concerning the Bible (1)” in The Word Appears in the Flesh